viki-org/bytepool/readme.md

     }
     buffer.EndArray()

 The above will take care of properly delimiting the array.
 Similar behavior can be achieved with the `BeginObject`, `EndObject` and the various key-value helpers: `WriteKeyString`, `WriteKeyInt`, `WriteKeyBool`.

 Key values are expected to be escaped.
 String values will automatically be escaped.
 This can be circumvented by using the alternative `WriteSafeString` and `WriteKeySafeString` methods.

+You can also use the `WriteKeyValue` to append other JSON object/array that is passed as an string.
+You should use this method carefully.
+E.g:

+  buffer.BeginObject()
+  buffer.WriteKeyString("name":"tyler")
+  buffer.WriteKeyValue("metadata", `{"age": 12}`)
+  buffer.EndObject()
+  println(buffer.String()) // outputs: {"name":"tyler","metadata":{"age":12}}

 ### Installation
 Install using the "go get" command: